mongodb/docs/source/includes/note-tls-ssl-terminology.rst

 .. note::

-   Although TLS is the successor to SSL, this page uses the more familiar term SSL to refer to TLS/SSL.
+   TLS is the successor to SSL.